ddobric/neocortexapi/source/Documentation/htm-classifier.md

 Now the implemented HTM classifier method returns all possibilities as shown in the following trace:
 ~~~
-Please enter a number that has been learnt
+Please enter a number that has been learned
     2
 ~~~
 After the user enters the number that has been learnt before by the classifier, the possible predicted outputs will be shown.